Elgar Sheet Music and Biography

 - King Edward VII awarded Elgar a knighthood in 1904.

-- Composers and the word HMV don’t usually go together in the same sentence, however, Elgar was one of the first composers to act upon recorded music and regularly met with the people from HMV to make premiere recordings of his work.
+- Composers and the word hmv don’t usually go together in the same sentence, however, Elgar was one of the first composers to become involved with the new technology of recorded music, He regularly met with the people from hmv to make premiere recordings of his work.
+Read more about the first 100 years of hmv.

 Elgar Sheet Music Downloads and Further Reading